Good oral hygiene plays a major role in keeping the whole body healthy, not just the teeth and gums.

 1. Understanding Plaque and Tartar Buildup

-Plaque develops when food particles and bacteria mix and stick to the surface of your teeth, forming a soft, sticky film.
+Plaque forms when food particles mix with bacteria and stick to the surface of the teeth.

 2. The Role of Bacteria in Tooth Decay and Infections